-Have you ever heard of Pepero Day?
-You may have encountered this snack, but there’s actually a day to celebrate this in South Korea.
+Have you ever heard of Pepero Day in Korea?
+You may have encountered this Korean snack, but there’s actually a day to celebrate this in South Korea.
 This day also happens to be the biggest shopping day globally because of Singles’ Day, which China popularized.

-While the rest of the world is celebrating single people and shopping, Koreans likes to celebrate Pepero Day (빼빼로 데이 in Korean) on November 11th.
+While the rest of the world is celebrating single people and shopping, Koreans like to celebrate Pepero Day (빼빼로 데이 in Korean) on November 11th.

 What is Pepero Day?

 Pepero Day in South Korea is an annual tradition that can be likened to Valentine’s Day.
 It is usually celebrated among couples, and delicious food in a Korean restaurant, candy, or chocolatey treats are exchanged.